-Table A-15 Item Object Properties
+Table F-16 Item Object Properties

 Application Application (Read only)

-Application object.
+Application object i.

 Default Boolean

-Contains TRUE if the item is a default template.
+Contains TRUE if t the item is a default template.

 DefaultValue String (Read only)

-Contains the default abbreviation for the Item.
+Contains the defa ult abbreviation for the Item.

 Fields Fields (Read only)

-Contains the collection of Fields available in this object.
+Contains the colle ction of Fields available in this object.

 Identifier String (Read only)

-Contains the uniquely identifying string that represents this Item.
-This identifier can be saved and used later to retrieve the same object.
+uely identifying string that represents this Item.
+This identifier used later to retrieve the same object.

 IsReadOnly Long 0=read/write, 1=read only, 2=read/add

-Is this field read-only?
+Is this field read-o nly?

 Modified Boolean (Read only)

-Contains TRUE if the Item may have been modified since the last time you retrieved one of its properties.
+Contains TRUE if tretrieved one of it the Item may have been modified since the last time you s properties.

 Private Boolean

 Contains whether or not the item is local to the current user.
-Can only be set if Template is TRUE.
+Can only be set if $Template$ is TRUE.

 Template Boolean

 Contains TRUE if the item is a template.

 Туре Type (Read only)

 Contains the Type object corresponding to the type of the current Item.

 Valid Boolean (Read only)

 Contains TRUE if the object is still valid.
 The object could become invalid if the item was deleted while you still had an instance of it.

-Table A-16 Item Object Methods
+Table F-17 Item Object Methods

-Table A-16 Item Object Methods Cast Function Cast (Type As s Type) As Item Attempts to cast this item to the passed $Type$.
+Table F-17 Item Object Methods Cast Function Cast (Type As Type) As Item Attempts to cast this item to the passed $Type$.
 (For example, if there is an identity for this item of the specified type, it will return that identity.)
-Contents Function Contents (Fig. eld As Field) As Items Returns the contents of the specified Field.
-Deleteltem Function Deleteltem() As Void Deletes the specified item from the database.
-Does not apply access controls to the operation, so the item is always deleted, regardless of the privileges of the currently logged in user.
-This function can be very destructive, so be sure to carefully test any code that uses it.
-Downcast Function Downcast() A As Item Casts the current Item to its "most derived" identity.
+Contents Function Contents (Field As Field) As Items Returns the contents of the spe cified Field.
+DeleteItem Function DeleteItem() As Void the operation, so the item is all the database.
+Does not apply access controls to ways deleted, regardless of the privileges of the unction can be very destructive, so be sure to care- Downcast Function Downcast() As Item Casts the current Item to its "most derived" identity.
 For example, if you have retrieved a Task from the database, and the object also has a Bug Report identity, Downcast will return the Bug Report Item.
-Export Function Export (Outp String) As Items utFile As String, TemplateFile As Exports the current Item to the specified OutputFile .
+Export Function String) A Export (OutputFile As String, TemplateFile As s Items Exports the current Item to the specified OutputFile .
 TemplateFile is optional; if specified, the Item is written to a delimited ASCII file as specified in the template.
-ExtractAttachment Function ExtractAttach String ment(ExtractToFile As String) As Extract attachment to a file.
-History Function History (Date AndTime As String) As Histories Returns the History objects associated with this Item.
+ExtractAttachment Function String ExtractAttachment(ExtractToFile As String) As Extract attachment to a file.
+History Function History (DateAndTime As String) As Histories Returns the History objects associated with this Item.
 DateAndTime is optional: if not specified, all associated History items are retrieved.
 Otherwise, all History items since DateAndTime are retrieved.
-Identities Function Identities () A s Types Returns the types of the other identities associated with this item, if any.
-Value Function Value (Field A String s String, Abbreviation As Integer) As Returns the Abbreviation of the specified Field.
-Abbreviation is optional, and defaults to the default abbreviation (abbreviation 0).
-ValueByFieldAnd Function ValueByFieldAnd tion As Abbreviation) A AndAbbrev (Field As Field, Abbrevia- As String Performs the same function as the previous command, using Field and Abbreviation objects instead of Strings.
+Identities Function Identities () As Types Returns the types of the other identities associated with this item, if any.
+Value Function String Value (Field As String, Abbreviation As Integer) As Returns the Abbreviation of the specified Field.
+Abbreviation is optional, and defaults to the default abbreviation (abbreviation 0). valueByFieldAndAbbrev (Field As Field, Abbrevia- Abbreviation) As String Performs the same function as the previous command, using Field and Abbreviation objects instead of Strings.